ABOUT

 • Partner with other CSU units to ensure students are more culturally competent and have skills to enter into a diverse global workplace;

-• Improve the university climate of inclusion;
+• Improve the university climate for inclusion;

 • Enhance effectiveness of curriculum, educational programs, and research, with regard to diversity and inclusion, and